Dev Error 6068 in Modern Warfare: How to Fix This DirectX bug

-- Click the Type here to search button on the left side your Windows 10 taskbar.
+- Click the Type here to search button on the left side of your Windows 10 taskbar.

 - Type Windows Update in the search utility that opens.

-- Click Windows Update settings to open Settings tab in the shot directly below.
+- Click Windows Update settings to open the Settings tab in the shot directly below.

 - If there’s a new Windows 10 build available, click Download and install to update the platform with its latest version.